 When you are starting out in photography, it makes sense that you do this with a lens and a body that are considered to be more ‘standard’.
 For most people, that can be any camerabody with a 28mm or a 50mm lens (35mm equivalent) on it.
 Why those two focal lengths, you ask?
 Simple, most smartphones have at least one or two of those lenses built in.

 I actually recommend that you start your photography journey on a smartphone; but even if you don’t, chances are that your first camera gear will not include extremely wide-angle or super-telephoto lenses.
 I also recommend that you eventually give telephoto lenses a try though.
 Let me explain why it’s a good exercise, as well as an opportunity to create unique images in an environment that you might think you have already exhausted creatively.

 My telephoto lens experiment

-A few weeks ago, I mounted a vintage 135mm lens on my Fujifilm X-E3.
-My Fujifilm has a APSC crop sensor.
+A few weeks ago, I mounted a vintage 135mm lens on my APSC crop-sensor Fujifilm X-E3.
 This means that any lens on this body will have a 1,5 crop compared to a full frame sensor.
 In this case, that means that my vintage 135mm lens, actually translates to a (near) 200mm lens!
 The lens was made to be used on analog SLR bodies and looked pretty ridiculous on my little X-E3.